mbrenn3/3D-printed-oxygen-devices/readme.md

 todo
 ====
 - [ ] analyze data with imageJ

-- [ ] figure out how many more days to do
+- [ ] make plos template seprate from images

-- [x] order ptoepk

-- [ ] begin writing protocol for every step
+- [ ] run bubble test

-- [ ] get 24 printed
+- [ ] make network figure

-- [ ] find 3 days of data or take more
+- [ ] well-render with labels and scale bar
- - [ ] where are the plots of the new data? on dell?
+- [ ] network render with labels and scale bar

-- [ ] start publication document
+- [ ] get megan to write pcr methods, and ask about discussion
+- [ ] write section about shawn's device, and dificulties going to 24 well format.
+-
 sternvolmer6.m
 --------------